-In January 2016, new rules went into effect aimed at preventing explosions on chemical and oil tankers, particularly those that carry low-flashpoint cargo.
-In order to prevent these types of hazardous explosions, inert gas systems are used.
+Inert gas systems help prevent explosions on chemical and oil tankers, particularly those that carry low-flashpoint cargo.
+Read on to find out how nitrogen blanketing prevents these types of hazardous explosions.

-An inert gas system, such as an on-site nitrogen generator, will spread inert gas across cargo ships.
-In turn, this lowers the concentration of vapors that may ignite.
-Mandatory for all gas and oil tankers, an inert gas system will essentially render a space to be non-flammable.
+An inert gas system (such as an on-site nitrogen generator) will spread inert gas across cargo ships to lower the concentration of vapors that may ignite.
+Mandatory for all gas and oil tankers, an inert gas system will essentially render a space non-flammable.

 Is Nitrogen an Inert Gas?

 To physically create nitrogen, an inert gas system is required on board.
-These systems essentially work by reducing the overall concentration of oxygen.
-This will then suppress and prevent combustion.
+These systems work by essentially reducing the overall concentration of oxygen.
+This nitrogen blanketing procedure suppresses and prevents combustion.
 Highly efficient and cost-effective, a nitrogen blanketing system quickly and easily maximizes safety and helps meet legal compliance.